outworldly/PMC/US.md

 These measures are important to maintain peace and stability within a country and to ensure that military activities are carried out by authorized and accountable entities.

-It is worth noting that while New Zealand does not currently have legislation addressing private military companies, it is taking steps to ratify the 1989 UN Convention.
-This shows the country's commitment to international efforts in regulating and controlling the activities of private military companies.

-Similarly, Norway has specific provisions in its Civil Penal Code and additional acts to prevent unauthorized recruitment and participation in foreign military service.
-These measures demonstrate Norway's commitment to maintaining control over its military activities and preventing individuals from engaging in unauthorized military actions.

-Overall, the purpose of these acts and conventions is to establish legal frameworks that govern the activities of private military companies and individuals involved in foreign military service, ensuring that such activities are conducted within the boundaries of